shortbear/nerdle/README.md

 The goal of this project is to find the ideal starter word for Wordle.

+A notebook containing my methodology can be found [here](./EDA.ipynb).

 ## Executive Summary

 If you care more about finding green letters, the following list of words are your best bet: